Senwes/senwes.github.io/topics/naming-sql.md

 ### Table Structures
 1. We always use word separators (underscore) to instead of spaces.
 2. Upper Camel Case table name convention is used (Aka Pascal Case).
-	> Example: RequestStatus
-3. Auto Incremented Primary keys are always named <i>tablename</i>ID.
+3. Auto Incremented Primary keys are always named <i>Tablename</i>ID.
-	> Example: RequestStatusID
 4. Foreign key columns that have a relationship should be suffixed with _FK.
-5. Foreign keys should be named as follows <i>pkname</i>_FK.
+5. Foreign keys should be named as follows <i>PKname</i>_FK.
-	> Example: RequestStatusID_FK
-7. All tables should always try to Implement the following columns:
-	> DateCreated, CreatedBy, CreatedByName, DateModified, ModifiedBy, ModifiedByName, IsRemoved
-8. OneID will be used to fill CreatedBy and ModifiedBy fields.
-9. OneID fields are always a varchar.
-10. EmployeeNo is always int.
-11. No relationship must be made FROM a table that constantly changes, SiteContactDetails or EmployeeDB.
-The reverse is allowed.
-12. If you do not need to use varchar(max), 50 or 255 etc should be used instead.
-13. For SQL Encryption, varbinary(max) is used.
-14. SQL Views are always prefixed with vw.
+6. SQL Views are always prefixed with vw.
-	> Example: vwEmployeeDB